ArminJo/Ultimate-Battery-Tester/README.md

 <br/>

 # Measurement of battery packs with external load resistor
 Battery packs up to 17.2 volt (4s) can be measured too.
-Voltages above 14.8 volt require a 5 volt supply for the arduino.
+Voltages above 14.8 volt require a 5 volt supply for the arduino internal ADC.
-With Li-ion (3.7 V VCC) we can merely measure up to 14.8 V with the existing voltage measurement resistor network.<br/>
+Given the voltage measurement resistor network from the schematic, with Li-ion (3.7 V VCC) we can merely measure up to 14.8 V.<br/>
-Since the build in load resistor is 12 &ohm;, **the current can go up to 1.4 ampere and the power to 24 watt** and leaving 2.8 watt at the 2 &ohm; shunt resistors.<br/>
+Since the build in load resistor is 12 &ohm;, **the current would go up to 1.4 ampere and the power to 24 watt**, leaving 2.8 watt at the 2 &ohm; shunt resistors.<br/>
 This is too much for the resistors I used for shunt!<br/>
-A solution is to **add an additional resistor of around 20 &ohm; in series to the 10 &ohm; already built in one**.
+The solution is to **add an additional resistor of around 20 &ohm; in series to the 10 &ohm; already built in one**.
 This reduces the current to around 500 mA and power to 9 watt leaving 1 watt at the 2 &ohm; shunt resistors.<br/>
-The voltage must still be measured at the battery terminal, so I use a distinct cable for it, normally connected to the built in load resistors / battery + cable.<br/>
+The voltage must still be measured at the battery terminal, so I use a distinct cable for voltage measurement, normally connected to the built in load resistors / battery + cable.<br/>
 No other adaption has to be made.

 <br/>